zH4x-Dev/DeveloperTools/README.md

 ## Features

+- `Texture Browser/Drawer` Browse through all textures that are currently loaded in the scene, as well as draw specific ones by name.
+- `Texture Name Dumper` Dump all names of currently active/loaded textures the game is using.
 - `Function Dumper` Dump all functions in the game that can be used for function hooks.
-- `Texture Name Dumper` Dump all names of currently active/loaded textures the game is using.
 - `Inventory Dumper` Dump information about the products in your inventory.
 - `Product Dumper` Dump  information about the products in the game.
 - `Slot Dumper` Dump information about slots in the game.